ttt-fifo/conftl/README.md

 ..................................
 ```

-NOTE: the ENV is included automatically in context only with the command line tool, using render(...) from Python does not include ENV automatically in context.
+NOTE: the ENV is included automatically in context only with the command line tool, rendering from Python (the next section) does not have ENV automatically in context.

 ## Rendering Template from Python